christianalfoni/impact/README.md

 <br />

-🗄️ Global and scoped reactive state management
+🗄️ Global and scoped state management

-🏗️ Compose reactive stores using hooks pattern
+🏗️ Compose stores using hooks pattern

 ⚛️ Use built-in reactive state primitives or existing primitives from the eco system